VIKING Helix from harbour trials to heavy weather

 Taking Helix offshore

-Heavy-weather sea trials take place in northern waters, where wind, waves, and vessel motion introduce challenges that cannot be recreated onshore.
+Heavy-weather sea trials take place in rough northern waters, where wind, waves and vessel motion introduce conditions that cannot be recreated elsewhere.
+Here, the helix design allows the slide to move with the vessel, maintaining a controlled descent as trim, list and heave conditions change.

 Each test provides insight.

-Engineers and test teams use these insights to refine performance, from component behaviour to overall function.
-Small changes can have a direct impact when evacuation needs to be fast and controlled.
+Engineers and test teams use these insights to refine and optimise performance, from component behaviour to overall function.
+Small changes can have a direct impact when an evacuation needs to be fast and controlled.

 This is how quality is built.
 Tested, verified and refined under real conditions.